Trusted WordPress tutorials, when you need them most.

 The support section of the plugin page’s sidebar will give you a quick overview of the number of support threads opened for a plugin during the last two months.
 It will also show you how many of these threads are resolved.

 You can see support threads by clicking on the Support tab in the plugin menu bar.
-Just like the reviews, keep in mind that unresolved support threads don’t necessarily mean that the plugin has some issues.
+Just like the reviews, unresolved support threads don’t necessarily mean that the plugin has issues.

 Support forum stats overview